martin-k15/expanding-photos/README.md

 # expanding-photos
-Simple expanding photos made with HTML, CSS and Javascript
+Simple expanding photos made with HTML, CSS and Javascript.